 "When I heard his songs they riveted me," she says.

 She took Bullington under her wing and began pushing his songs to a broader audience.
 She also introduced Bullington to Crowell.

 In 2011, a White Sulphur Springs company called Red Ants Pants, led by owner Sarah Calhoun, kicked off a music festival to support women farmers.
 Collaborating with Kris Clone of Bozeman's 10 Feet Tall and 80 Proof, Calhoun sought Bullington and Gardner's help to create a festival that would start out with a bang.
 They got Crowell on board, who then enticed Guy Clark, and after a few other big singer-songwriters signed on they got Lyle Lovett to headline.

 "And so then there was this whole cadre of old Texas songwriter friends who wanted to hang out with each other and did," Gardner says.
 "But we had to create it out of nothing.
 A lifestyle music festival in a cattle field in White Sulphur Springs that's only got 60 motel rooms in the entire town?
 It was a pretty good festival but then all of a sudden Lyle got added and it was, wow."

 That was the first year of the Red Ants Pants Festival.
-The second year saw Jerry Jeff Walker and Emmy Lou Harris, among others.
+The second year saw Mary Chapin Carpenter and Emmy Lou Harris, among others.
 For Bullington it was the ultimate experience of having all the heroes of his youth come play alongside him.
 Crowell even told him recently, "Welcome to the club."